Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 ### Naïve listeners

 **P.800** is the popular name of a set of listening tests defined in the standard
     [ITU-T](https://www.itu.int/en/ITU-T/Pages/default.aspx)[Recommendation P.800 "Methods for subjective determination of transmission quality"](https://www.itu.int/rec/T-REC-P.800-199608-I/en).
-It is intended to be a test which gives as realistic results as possible, by assessing performance in setups which resemble real use-cases.
-The most significant consequences are that P.800 focuses on naïve    listeners and, since telecommunication devices are typically    hand-held over one ear, P.800 mandates tests with headphones which    are held only on one ear.
+It is intended to be a test that gives as realistic results as possible by assessing performance in setups that resemble real use cases.
+The most significant consequences are that P.800 focuses on naïve listeners, and since telecommunication devices are typically hand-held over one ear, P.800 mandates tests with headphones, which are held only on one ear.
 To make the test simpler for naïve listeners, P.800 most typically    uses an integer scale 1-5 known as [mean opinion score (MOS)](https://en.wikipedia.org/wiki/Mean_opinion_score).
-Each grade    is given a characterisation such as
+Each grade    is given a characterization such as

 | Rating | Label |
 |--------|-------|